 - leaves A handful of fresh cilantro rinsed and chopped, coriander

 Rinse the baingan (brinjal/ aubergine/ eggplant) thoroughly and pat dry it with a napkin or kitchen towel.
-Prick it at 5-6 places with knife so we could insert garlic pods into them.
+Prick it at 5-6 places with knife so we could insert garlic pods into them (if using).

-Roast the baingan on open flames (* See notes if you are roasting them in oven), turning frequently, every 2-3 minutes to ensure even cooking from all sides.
+Roast the baingan on open flames for about 15-18 minutes (* See Notes if you are roasting them in oven), turning frequently, every 2-3 minutes to ensure even cooking from all sides.
 Insert the garlic pods half way through so they also get roasted for about 7-8 minutes at least.

 Once the aubergines are cooked properly (insert a knife inside to check that), keep them aside to let cool off a bit.